WheteThunger/AutomatedWorkcarts/README.md

       "Skin": 0
     }
   ],
+  "Map markers": {
+    "Train map markers": {
+      "Map marker update interval seconds": 5.0,
-  "ColoredMapMarker": {
+      "Colored map marker": {
         "Enabled": false,
-    "Color": "#0099ff",
+        "Color": "#00ff00",
         "Alpha": 1.0,
-    "Radius": 0.05
+        "Radius": 0.05,
+        "Use dynamic route color": false
       },
-  "VendingMapMarker": {
+      "Vending map marker": {
         "Enabled": false,
         "Name": "Automated Train"
+      }
     },
-  "MapMarkerUpdateIntervalSeconds": 5.0,
-  "TriggerDisplayDistance": 150.0
+    "Train stop map markers": {
+      "Display only while stop is reachable": false, "Colored map marker": {
+        "Enabled": false,
+        "Color": "#ff9900",
+        "Alpha": 1.0,
+        "Radius": 0.1,
+        "Use dynamic route color": false
+      },
+      "Vending map marker": {
+        "Enabled": false,
+        "Name": "Train Stop"
       }
+    },
+    "Dynamic route colors": [
+      "#ff0000",
+      "#ff9900",
+      "#ffff00",
+      "#00ff00",
+      "#0099ff",
+      "#cc00ff",
+      "#ffffff",
+      "#777777"
+    ]
+  }
+}
 ```

-- `PlayHornForNearbyPlayersInRadius` -- Distance from nearby players required to automatically play the train horn.
+- `Play horn for nearby players in radius` -- Distance from nearby players required to automatically play the train horn.
 Set to `0.0` to disable the horn.
-- `DefaultSpeed` -- Default speed to use when a train starts being automated.
+- `Default speed` -- Default speed to use when a train starts being automated.
   - Allowed values: `"Rev_Hi"` | `"Rev_Med"` | `"Rev_Lo"` | `"Zero"` | `"Fwd_Lo"` | `"Fwd_Med"` | `"Fwd_Hi"`.
   - This value is ignored if the train is on a trigger that specifies speed.
-- `DefaultTrackSelection` -- Default track selection to use when a train starts being automated.
+- `Default track selection` -- Default track selection to use when a train starts being automated.
   - Allowed values: `"Left"` | `"Default"` | `"Right"`.
   - This value is ignored if the train is on a trigger that specifies track selection.
-- `BulldozeOffendingWorkcarts` (`true` or `false`) -- While `true`, automated trains will destroy other non-automated trains in their path.
+- `Bulldoze offending workcarts` (`true` or `false`) -- While `true`, automated trains will destroy other non-automated trains in their path.
-- `DestroyBarricadesInstantly` (`true` or `false`) -- While `true`, automated trains will destroy train barricades instantly, though the train may still slow down.
+- `Destroy barricades instantly` (`true` or `false`) -- While `true`, automated trains will destroy train barricades instantly, though the train may still slow down.
   - Regardless of this setting, automated trains may destroy each other in head-on or perpendicular collisions.
-- `EnableMapTriggers` (`true` or `false`) -- While `false`, existing map-specific triggers will be disabled, and no new map-specific triggers can be added.
+- `Enable map triggers` (`true` or `false`) -- While `false`, existing map-specific triggers will be disabled, and no new map-specific triggers can be added.
-- `EnableTunnelTriggers` -- While `false` for a particular tunnel type, existing triggers in those tunnels will be disabled, and no new triggers can be added to tunnels of that type.
+- `Enable tunnel triggers` -- While `false` for a particular tunnel type, existing triggers in those tunnels will be disabled, and no new triggers can be added to tunnels of that type.
   - `TrainStation` (`true` or `false`) -- Self-explanatory.
   - `BarricadeTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs, loot, as well as barricades on the tracks.
   - `LootTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs and loot.
   - `Intersection` (`true` or `false`) -- This affects 3-way intersections.
   - `LargeIntersection` (`true` or `false`) -- This affects 4-way intersections.
-- `MaxConductors` -- The maximum number of automated trains allowed on the map at once.
+- `Max conductors` -- The maximum number of automated trains allowed on the map at once.
 Set to `-1` for no limit.
-Note that having multiple automated workcarts on a single train will count as only one conductor. **Exception:** Trains spawned by conductor triggers are not subject to the conductor limit, nor do they count toward the conductor limit, unless `SpawnTriggersRespectConductorLimit` is set to `true`.
+Note that having multiple automated workcarts on a single train will count as only one conductor. **Exception:** Trains spawned by conductor triggers are not subject to the conductor limit, nor do they count toward the conductor limit, unless `Spawn triggers respect conductor limit` is set to `true`.
-- `SpawnTriggersRespectConductorLimit` (`true` or `false`) -- While `true`, trains spawned by conductor triggers are subject to the conductor limit.
+- `Spawn triggers respect conductor limit` (`true` or `false`) -- While `true`, trains spawned by conductor triggers are subject to the conductor limit.
-- `DisableDefaultTunnelWorkcartSpawnPoints` (`true` or `false`) -- While `true`, vanilla workcart spawn points at train station maintenance tunnels will be disabled, and any existing workcarts spawned by those spawn points will be destroyed when the plugin loads.
+- `Disable default tunnel workcart spawn points` (`true` or `false`) -- While `true`, vanilla workcart spawn points at train station maintenance tunnels will be disabled, and any existing workcarts spawned by those spawn points will be destroyed when the plugin loads.
 This enables you to create custom spawn points in the same location, allowing you to use alternative train engines plus optional wagons.
+- `Trigger display distance ` -- Determines how close you must be to a trigger to see it when viewing triggers (e.g., after running `awt.show`).
-- `ConductorOutfit` -- Items to use for the outfit of each conductor.
+- `Conductor outfit` -- Items to use for the outfit of each conductor.
+- `Map markers`
+  - `Train map markers` -- Configure map markers for automated trains.
+    - `Map marker update interval seconds` -- The number of seconds between map marker updates.
+Updating the map markers periodically for many trains can impact performance, so you may adjust this value to trade off between accuracy and performance.
-- `ColoredMapMarker`
+    - `Colored map marker`
-  - `Enabled` (`true` or `false`) -- Whether to enable colored map markers.
+      - `Enabled` (`true` or `false`) -- Whether to enable colored map markers for automated trains.
 Enabling this has a performance cost.
       - `Color` -- The marker color, using the hexadecimal format popularized by HTML.
       - `Alpha` (`0.0` - `1.0`) -- The marker transparency (`0.0` is invisible, `1.0` is fully opaque).
       - `Radius` -- The marker radius.
+      - `Use dynamic route color` (`true` or `false`) -- While `true`, instead of using the specific color configured above, the color will be assigned according to the distinct route that each train is taking, determined by which unique set of triggers the train is predicted to interact with.
+The color will be assigned from the list of `Dynamic route colors`.
-- `VendingMapMarker`
+  - `Vending map marker`
-  - `Enabled` (`true` or `false`) -- Whether to enable vending machine map markers.
+    - `Enabled` (`true` or `false`) -- Whether to enable vending machine map markers for automated trains.
 Enabling this has a performance cost.
     - `Name` -- The name to display when hovering the mouse over the marker.
-- `MapMarkerUpdateIntervalSeconds` -- The number of seconds between map marker updates.
-Updating the map markers periodically for many trains can impact performance, so you may adjust this value to trade off between accuracy and performance.
-- `TriggerDisplayDistance ` -- Determines how close you must be to a trigger to see it when viewing triggers (e.g., after running `awt.show`).
+  - `Train stop map markers` -- Configure map markers for automated train stops.
+Any trigger with speed `Zero` is considered a stop.
+    - `Display only while stop is reachable` (`true` or `false`) -- While `true`, train stops will only display on the map if it is predicted that a currently automated train will reach the trigger at some point.
+While `false`, all train stops will always be shown on the map.
+    - `Colored map marker`
+      - `Enabled` (`true` or `false`) -- Whether to enable colored map markers.
+      - `Color` -- The marker color, using the hexadecimal format popularized by HTML.
+      - `Alpha` (`0.0` - `1.0`) -- The marker transparency (`0.0` is invisible, `1.0` is fully opaque).
+      - `Radius` -- The marker radius.
+      - `Use dynamic route color` (`true` or `false`) -- While `true`, the color will be assigned according to the distinct route that each train is taking, determined by which unique set of triggers the train is predicted to interact with.
+The color will be assigned from the list of `Dynamic route colors`.
+If multiple distinct train routes touch this trigger, the color for only one of those routes will be chosen.
+    - `Vending map marker`
+      - `Enabled` (`true` or `false`) -- Whether to enable vending machine map markers for train stops.
+      - `Name` -- The name to display when hovering the mouse over the marker.
+  - `Dynamic route colors` -- List of colors that can be applied to automated train and train stop map markers, if `Use dynamic route color` is enabled for them.
+If there are more distinct routes than colors, colors will be reused for multiple routes.

 ## Routes (advanced)